osum4est/django-socksync/README.md

 **All fields are required unless marked otherwise!**

 ### Variables
 A single variable can be bound and contain anything that json supports.

+A `set` func is returned when a client subscribes.

 Request a parameter:
 ```json5